vmware-tanzu/tanzu-dev-portal/content/springone-tour/2022/chicago/index.md

 </div>
 <div id="cloud-native-architectures" class="talk-modal p-md-5 p-3">
     <div class="h3 text-white">Cloud Native Architectures</div>
-    <p>By now your organization has planted a flag in “the Cloud” and it is up to you to figure out just what that means to your application portfolio.
+    <p>Nate and Layla talk about architecture.
+And stuff like this: By now your organization has planted a flag in “the Cloud” and it is up to you to figure out just what that means to your application portfolio.
 Should everything be a microservice?
 Wait, what *is* a microservices anyway?
 How do you deal with massively distributed applications?
-What are the 12 Factors?
-How do you migrate the monolith to the valley beyond?
-Listen in as Layla and Nate explore the pitfalls and possiblities of cloud native architectures!</p>
+How can event storming fix the gap between your business problems and domain model?</p>
 </div>
 <div id="platform-as-a-product" class="talk-modal p-md-5 p-3">
     <div class="h3 text-white">Platform as a Product</div>